What

 |

-limited to applicants with assets of $25 million or more under "continuous and
+limited to firms with assets of about $100 million or more under "continuous and

 |